 For those turned off by the macho talk of 14-hour days sweating over big deals in the City, regional outfits like Royds Withy King have a compelling offer.
 Essentially, you get to be a lawyer, but have a life as well.
-This Bath-based outfit smashed the work/life balance category in the Legal Cheek Trainee and Junior Lawyer Survey 2018–19, coming out with an A*.
-“I rarely work later than 6, and have never been required to come in on a weekend,” one trainee tells us.
-Interested?
-We thought you might be.
+Get in!

-In those two years you could rack up 24 work socials, if rumours of organised drinks every month are to be believed.
-The firm scores an A for social life and — on a related note — peer support.
-Simply put by one insider: “we are fa-mi-ly”.
-Presumably that’s why being handed £50 on your birthday is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
+The firm scored well for peer support, with one insider channelling Sister Sledge to tell us: “We are fa-mi-ly!”
+Presumably that’s why getting your birthday off is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
 And they’ll draw up your will for free, which the more morbid/sensible young lawyers we spoke to seem to think is a perk to die for.
-More to the point, perhaps, Royds Withy King is one of only a handful of law firms in the Sunday Times list of best 100 companies to work for.
+More to the point, perhaps, is the “free Caffé Nero coffee per month which rather speaks for itself.”

 They aren’t winning any awards for tech necessarily — it’s fine with room for improvement.
 “Sadly our tech doesn’t match our firm’s tagline #notaheadofthecurve”, one trainee says, while another quips: “Still playing catch-up post-merger and while they are starting to talk about some innovations it sounds like your dad discovering Twitter!”